wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Steps to generate the alerts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Wazuh will automatically parse data from /var/log/suricata/eve.json and generate related alerts
+- No action is required.
+Wazuh automatically parses data from ``/var/log/suricata/eve.json`` and generates related alerts.

 Querying the alerts
 -------------------